'El Chapo' Hires John Gotti Jr. Lawyer

 U.S. Law Enforcement / AP

-“We don’t go into these case with any hope other than the fact that we expect a fair trial,” Lichtman said, adding.
-“My view has always been is that juries take the oaths very seriously and I do not doubt we will find a jury that will be willing to keep an open mind and listen to the evidence.”
+“We don’t go into these cases with any hope other than the fact that we expect a fair trial,” Lichtman said, adding.
+“My view has always been is that juries take their oaths very seriously and I do not doubt we will find a jury that will be willing to keep an open mind and listen to the evidence.”

 Guzman is currently jailed at the Metropolitan Correctional Center’s Special Housing Unit in New York while awaiting a federal trial for a slew of criminal charges related to his time as the former leader of the Sinaloa drug cartel.